-A student who is returning to Whitman College after a student-initiated or college-initiated medical leave must receive clearance by providing the Dean of Students written evidence from a licensed medical or mental health professional that the student is:
+A student who is returning to Whitman College after a student-initiated or college-initiated medical leave must receive clearance by providing the Dean of Students written evidence from a licensed medical or mental health professional that was performed within 30 days of the time leading up the student’s return, specifying that the student is:

 - No longer a legitimate safety concern for self or others,

 - Can pursue their education without disrupting others, and